 Sometimes these stereotypical assessments are said in earnest bafflement by partners.
 Sometimes they’re yelled in anger and exasperation.
 Sometimes they’re part of the steady stream of bullshit men have told women for centuries.
 And sometimes they’ve been repeated so frequently even women themselves believe them.

 Most of the time, these assessments are off the mark.
-Not to say any given woman, or women in general, can’t display facets of those stereotypes.
+Not to say any given woman can’t display facets of those stereotypes.
 They can and sometimes do.
-Just like I as man sometimes display facets of male stereotypes, like how men can’t multi-task, or how men are always trying to fix their partners instead of listening.
+Just like I as a man sometimes display facets of male stereotypes, like how men can’t multi-task, or how men are always trying to fix their partners instead of listening.
 Stereotypes can have elements of truth to them.

 Here, I’ll focus on just one of those stereotypical assessments and look a bit deeper.

 She makes a big deal out of nothing

 If you’ve ever told your wife or girlfriend that she’s making a big deal out of nothing, your next step will be to dismiss her and stop listening to her.
 In the process, you’ll make her feel disregarded, and unless she’s extremely self-assured, your dismissal will make her doubt herself.
 Bad cycle!

 That’s exactly what happened with my partner and I in the example above.
 I told her she shouldn’t make such a big deal out of it (“it” being my lack of presence in our relationship).
 I effectively gave her the message that her concern was not valid, and that I knew better, and perhaps worst of all, that she shouldn’t trust her own instincts that something was off.
 I succeeded in making her doubt her own instincts – so much so that she dropped the issue.
 As a consequence, we both missed out.
 Our relationship missed out.
 We didn’t make it.